Safety & Security

 - Develop strategies to assist struggling students utilize campus, community and family resources;

-If you are ever in need or feel one of your fellow students needs assistance, please contact a faculty or staff member for assistance or complete the Reporting an Incident form, listed in the menu on this page.
+If you are ever in need or feel one of your fellow students needs assistance, please contact a faculty or staff member for assistance or complete the Reporting an Incident form.

 All JCC students, faculty, and staff can go to Campus Safety and Security in the Deans Collaborative Learning Center (15-140B) to get their SUNYCard (new or replacement), which acts as a JCC photo identification card and provides access to the library, computer lab, fitness center, East Hall, and students’ financial aid and student loan accounts.
 All cards will be issued Monday through Friday from 8:00 a.m. until 5:00 p.m. and by appointment only after hours.
 The card can also be used for meal plans and Cannon Cash, a convenient debit account accepted at locations across JCC.
 Please call (315) 786-2222 with any questions or to get entrance access during non-business hours.

 Your initial SUNYCard is included in your tuition; replacements are available for a fee.

 - Lost and Found: Items are turned in frequently throughout the day so be sure to check with the duty officer several times.
 Lost items are kept for 30-90 days depending on value.

 - Safe Walks: Security officers will escort you to/from your vehicle or class upon request.